sazaidEB/sazaidEB/README.md

 # Hello there 👋, I'm Mohammad Sazaid!

-- 💻 I'm an Android Developer with 3+ years of experience
+- 💻 I'm a Mobile App Developer with 3+ years of experience
 - 🔧 Passionate about Jetpack Compose, Kotlin, MVVM, and building scalable mobile apps
 - 🚀 Constantly learning and exploring new tools, libraries, and APIs
 - 🌍 Based in Delhi IN, open to collaboration and freelance work